 The identity management server is a functional entity that authenticates the vertical application layer user identity.
+The identity management server provides identity management services to VAL client(s)/VAL server(s).
 The authentication is performed by verifying the credentials provided by the vertical applications' user.
 The identity management server acts as CAPIF's API exposing function as specified in 3GPP TS 23.222 [8].
 The identity management server also supports interactions with the corresponding identity management server in distributed SEAL deployments.